Criminal Justice & Criminalistics Graduate Programs in Saskatchewan

 DID YOU KNOW?
 Criminal investigators need to be able to think critically, actively listen, and solve complex problems as per O*NET.

-Masters in Criminal Justice & Criminalistics Degree Programs in Saskatchewan
+What are Masters in Criminal Justice and Criminalistics Degree Programs? in Saskatchewan

 A criminal justice and criminalistics major who continues their education with a masters degree may be prepared to pursue career advancement, and/or doctoral research.
 Masters programs tend to provide courses in research methods, statistical and policy analysis, strategy, and management.
 Most programs also require completion of a capstone course, as well as a research paper or thesis on criminal justice policies and practices.